Rosacea Treatment Harley Street London

 Medical treatments

-• Topical treatments (creams or gels) to reduce inflammation and redness
+• Topical treatments Creams or gels to reduce rosacea erythema and inflammation

-• Laser or light therapy to target visible blood vessels and redness
+• Laser or light therapy is the gold standard for treating telangiectasia (visible blood vessels) and persistent facial redness rosacea

 Treatment Options